-Fuel Tax Trends in 2026: What Trucking Companies Need to Know About IFTA, Diesel Taxes, and Compliance
+Fuel Tax Trends in 2026: IFTA, Diesel Taxes & Trucking Compliance

 As diesel prices continue to fluctuate and lawmakers debate fuel tax relief measures, trucking companies across the country are paying closer attention to fuel tax compliance and International Fuel Tax Agreement (IFTA) reporting.